Alarm.com Holdings, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityAlarm.com operates a cloud-based SaaS platform connecting security systems, video cameras, smart thermostats, door locks, and energy devices for residential and commercial properties.
-Revenue is predominantly recurring through monthly SaaS fees paid by dealers.High
+Business qualityAlarm.com operates a cloud-based SaaS platform that connects security systems, video cameras, thermostats, door locks, and energy devices for residential and commercial properties.
+Revenue is predominantly recurring through monthly SaaS fees, with about $707 million of TTM SaaS and license revenue versus about $330 million of hardware and other.High

-MoatThe primary defenses are the dealer network relationship (over 7,000 service providers), proprietary cloud platform integration, brand recognition among installers, and data network effects from millions of connected devices.
-However, DIY platforms and big-tech ecosystems present real competitive pressure.Medium-high
+MoatThe main defenses are the dealer network of thousands of professional service providers, proprietary cloud integration, brand recognition among installers, and data advantages from millions of connected devices.
+DIY platforms and big-tech ecosystems create real competitive pressure, and hardware is more easily replicated than software.Medium-high

 Investment certaintyALRM is a steady compounder in the smart home space rather than a high-growth disruptor.
-The investment case depends on sustaining SaaS subscriber growth, expanding commercial and energy verticals, and maintaining margins against competitive pressure.Medium
+The investment case depends on sustaining roughly 95% retention, growing EnergyHub and commercial verticals, and defending margins against memory and tariff costs.Medium

 ALRM AI stock forecast